kudrom/lupulo/docs/accessors.rst

 -----

-To use the accessors, the programmer of the layout file should write accessors sections for the widget's layouts as described in the previous paragraphs.
+To use the accessors, the programmer of the layout file should write accessors sections for the widget's layouts as described in the previous paragraphs attending to the requirements the widget places on the accessors.

 Of course, the programmer of the widget should use that description to extract information from the raw data.
 To use them in your widget, you must first